How to apply for my driver’s license: collecting required papers

 Vision screening is necessary for confirming that an applicant’s vision is good enough to provide safe operation on roads.
 Usually, it is required to have visual acuity of at least 20/40.
 If the eyesight fails to meet state standards, the applicant will receive some restrictions binding him/her to wear glasses or corrective lenses.
 In some cases, a driver with low vision may be restricted to daylight driving only.
 If the vision improves, there is a possibility to remove the restrictions by providing verifying medical reports.
 Though you are not allowed to obtain the driver’s license online, in some states you can remove the restrictions via the Internet if your vision test provider is enrolled in a special program.

 Also, keep in mind that along with the knowledge and vision testing you will be photographed and fingerprinted.

 How to obtain my driver’s license: passing the behind-the-wheel exam

-After passing the knowledge and vision tests, an applicant is granted with a Lerner’s permit that allows behind-the-wheel practicing.
-Without the permit it is prohibited to drive on public roads for training before DMV road exam.
+After passing the knowledge and vision tests, an applicant is granted a Lerner’s permit that allows behind-the-wheel practicing.
+Without the permit, it is prohibited to drive on public roads for training before the DMV road exam.